danurbanowicz/eleventy-sveltia-cms-starter/README.md

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/danurbanowicz/eleventy-sveltia-cms-starter)

 ### TO DO
-- Add steps for configuring the CMS
-- Add quick CMS tips e.g. preferences
+- Add quick CMS tips e.g. Sveltia CMS preferences
+- Finish the authors and blog page layouts
+- Add descriptive comments in project files to help new users

 ### What is it?